 Formula Development Policy

 Adhering to high safety and quality standards is our unwavering promise to you.
 We leverage our over 100 years of extensive research and results on dermatological and material science to develop exceptional formulas tailored to our global markets.
 Through a complex, multi-step process that involves myriads of combinations of ingredients, quantities and applications, we are able to offer efficacy and create sensorial experiences that bring to life our consumers’ diverse visions of beauty.
-We implement our cutting-edge technologies through a sustainable approach that respects people, society, and the environment.
+Furthermore, all of our cutting-edge technology is implemented with a truly sustainable approach – one that respects people, society, and the environment.

 Packaging Development Policy